-The racial composition of Chartiers Township is primarily homogenous with 95.9 percent of the population identifying themselves as white.
-The next largest racial group is African American at 4.0 percent, Native American at 0.4 percent Asian 0.2 percent, and 0.2 percent reporting as another race.

-These racial statistics are concurrent with Washington County but not necessarily with the Commonwealth of Pennsylvania or the United States as one can see in Table 2.5.
+The racial composition of Chartiers Township is primarily homogenous with 95.0 percent of the population identifying themselves as white.
+The next largest racial group is African American at 2.8 percent, Asian 0.2 percent, 0.5 percent reporting as another race, and 1.2 percent reporting two or more races.
+These racial statistics are generally concurrent with Washington County but not necessarily with the Commonwealth of Pennsylvania or the United States as one can see in the table below.

 White African Native Asian Another 2 or more

 American American Race races

-Chartiers 95.4 3.7 0.1 0.1 0.1 0.6
+Chartiers 95.0% 2.8% 0.0% 0.2% 0.5% 1.2%

 Township

-Washington 95.3 3.3 0.1 0.4 0.2 0.8
+Washington 94.1% 3.3% 0.1% 0.6% 0.3% 1.5%

 County

-Pennsylvania 85.4 10 1.8 0.1 1.5 1.2

-United 75.1 12.3 1.0 3.6 5.5 2.4

-States
+Pennsylvania 81.9% 10.8% 0.2% 2.7% 2.4% 1.9%

+United States 72.4% 12.6% 0.9% 4.8% 6.2% 2.9%

-Table 2.5: Chartiers Township Racial Composition
+Chartiers Township Racial Composition

-2.5 Household Characteristics
+Household Characteristics

 The types of households in the Township are evolving.
 The number of persons per household is declining.
-In 1990, the average persons per household in the Township was 2.57.
-By 2000, the average household size was 2.45 persons.
-Smaller household sizes reflect the rise in single person households, empty nesters and the decrease in the number of children and percentage of families without children.
+In 2000, the average household size in the Township was 2.45 persons per household.
+By 2010, the average household size dropped to 2.37 persons per household.
+Smaller household sizes reflect a rise in single person households, empty nesters and the decrease in the number of children and percentage of families without children.
 This can result in more housing units and land being needed to accommodate the same number of people.
-Traditional family models are changing, as one can see in Table 2.6.
+Part of this trend can be explained by changing family models, as demonstrated in the table below.